kiniry/objective-c/s093030/assignment2/README.txt

 ---------- Blocks ----------
-Blocks are directly comparable to C# lambdas, i.e. they are anonymous methods which can be stored in a variable and passed around as parameter to other functions.
+Blocks are directly comparable to C# lambdas, i.e. they are anonymous methods which can be stored in a variable and passed around as a parameter to other functions.
 Their parameter list is strongly typed.

 When using blocks one should make sure not create memory cycles, where the block has a strong reference to the instance containing the block.
-This is because the containing class has a strong reference to the block, which it contains.
+The cycle can occur because the containing class also has a strong reference to the block, which it contains.

 As in C#, blocks are usually used to map on to collections by enumerating the collection and invoke the block on each element.
+Also they are used as delegates.

-See the Experiment.m file for an example of using blocks.
+See the Experiment.m file for an example using blocks.